What is Trezix?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose can be fatal, especially in a child or other person using the medicine without a prescription.

-Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, fainting, weak pulse, vomiting, loss of appetite, stomach pain, dark urine, seizure (convulsions), blue lips, shallow breathing, or no breathing.
+Overdose symptoms may include extreme drowsiness or insomnia, tremors, fast heart rate, pinpoint pupils, severe muscle weakness, vomiting, loss of appetite, stomach pain, dark urine, seizure (convulsions), blue lips, very slow breathing, or coma.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how acetaminophen, caffeine, and dihydrocodeine will affect you.
+Avoid driving or operating machinery until you know how Trezix will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.